zewelor/bt-mqtt-gateway/README.md

 **Testing mqtt:**
 Use mosquitto_sub to print all messages.
 Change localhost to your mqtt server address.
 ```
+# also helpful for testing MQTT messages
+mosquitto_sub -h localhost -d -t '#'

+# if user/password are defined on your mosquitto server, use
-mosquitto_sub -h localhost -d -t # command also help for me to test MQTT messages
+mosquitto_sub -h localhost -d -t '#' -u user -P password

+# for more info, see mosquitto_sub --help
 ```